BSData/horus-heresy/README.md

 - Solar Auxillia and Imperialis Militia units need "SA or IM Unit" for rites of war that count that number of units.
 - - Lords of war should be excluded from this as they won't be in the "allied detachment"

+Units in the space marine catalogues should have "import=false" set as otherwise they will import into alpha legion.

 ### .cattemplate? and what are all the template_id_ comments?
 A .cattemplate file is a .cat file, renamed to .cattemplate, used by [BSCOPY](https://github.com/nstephenh/BSCopy)